DXHeroes/knowledge-base-content/practices/Git.md

 ## Some Pitfalls of the Git

 - User interface maturity
-- Single repository
 - Access controls
-- Binary Files
+- Developer updated Git binary files by hand and lost content history
-- Not enough understanding of commands😂
+- Not enough understanding of Git commands😂

 ## Resources for Git